LeSpookyHacker/medscribe-r-us-appsec/README.md

 > ⚠️ **This is a fictional company created for portfolio and educational purposes.**
 > MedScribe-R-Us does not exist.
 This repository demonstrates how a first AppSec hire
 > would build a security program from scratch at an AI-powered healthcare startup.
+> You can read about this project in blog form at: [Wanderer's Grimoire](https://wanderersgrimoire.com/posts/medscribe-r-us-an-appsec-case-study-phase-0)
 ---

 ## About MedScribe-R-Us (Fictional)